hkustDB/SparkCQC/experiments/README.md

 You can set the value of `common.experiment.repeat`(default value=10, means repeat 10 times) in `config.properties` to less than 10(even 1) if you want a quick result.
 However, each iteration may still take several days.
-Also, due to the variations in single experiment, the result figures may be slightly different from those in the paper.
+Also, due to the variations in a single experiment, the result figures may be slightly different from those in the paper.

 You may also configure the value of `common.experiment.timeout`, which is used to control the maximum timeout for each task.
-This value is passed to the timeout command as the DURATION parameter, so any legal DURATION parameter (e.g. 4h) is acceptable.
+This value is passed to the timeout command as the DURATION parameter, so any legal DURATION parameter (e.g., 4h) is acceptable.
-Reducing `common.experiment.timeout` can drastically reduce the time needed to run all experiments, but it may also cause the lack of data for some difficult tasks in the result figure.
+Reducing `common.experiment.timeout` can drastically reduce the time needed to run all experiments, but it may also cause the lack of data for some time-consuming tasks in the resulting figure.

 The value of `common.experiment.postgresql.timeout`(in milliseconds) should be consistent with `common.experiment.timeout`.
-This configuration will be pass to postgresql as 'statement_timeout' in execution.
-Please remember to set this value in case you have changed the value of `common.experiment.timeout`.
+This configuration will be passed to postgresql as 'statement_timeout' in execution.
+Please remember to set this value if you have changed the `common.experiment.timeout` value.

 #### Spec files
 There are some `*.spec` files under the folder `specs/`.
 Each of them corresponds to an experiment in the paper.
-For example, the `specs/parallel_processing/q2_bitcoin/q2_bitcoin.spec` corresponds the parallel experiment of Q2.
+For example, the `specs/parallel_processing/q2_bitcoin/q2_bitcoin.spec` corresponds to the parallel experiment of Q2.

 Each spec file is composed of several tasks, and each task corresponds to a data point in the figure.
 For example, the `task10` in the aforementioned `q2_bitcoin.spec` measures the execution time of SparkCQC